 To some, these appear to look like people, frogs, and mushrooms, whilst those with more vivid imaginations may see something completely different.
-You can visit with a tour or by renting a car.
+You can visit on a tour or by renting a car here.

 These roaring waterfalls are a highlight of a visit to this region.

-Located in nearby Guachochi, these stunning falls have a gorgeous backdrop of forest and rocky outcroppings, as well as emerald green pools near the foot.
+Located in nearby Guachochi (a cute town), these stunning falls have a gorgeous backdrop of forest and rocky outcroppings, as well as emerald green pools near the foot.